newvid13/Some_Scripts/README.md

-# Examples
+# Some scripts
-Couple of examples
+That might be useful